-Figure 39 - Software System Alpha
+Figure 22 - Software System Alpha

-9.7.4.2 Alpha Association
+10.5.4.2 Alpha Association

 An Alpha Association is visualized by a solid line connecting two associated Alphas.
 The line may consist of one or more connected segments.
-The association line is adorned with the name of the association, and optionally with the lower and upper bounds of the associated alphas placed near the end of the line connecting each alpha.
+The association line is adorned with the name of the association.